ProTechEx/vgpu-proxmox/README.md

 source $HOME/.cargo/env
 ```

 Enter the `vgpu_unlock-rs` directory and compile the library.
-Depending on your hardware and internet connection that may take a minute
+Depending on your hardware and internet connection that may take a while
 ```bash
 cd vgpu_unlock-rs/
 cargo build --release